mahoney1/test/acl_trading.md

 Then click on the **UPDATE** button on the bottom left to update the business network with the new rule.

-6. Next, switch identity (in the id Registry) to `regId101` and click 'Use Now'
+7. Next, switch identity (in the id Registry) to  the identity `regId101` and click 'Use Now'

-7. Check you can indeed see the Historical records (which shows our previous transactions - then click on 'view record' for any system type transaction activity such as `AddAsset` or `AddParticipant` - as someone that is a Regulator, you should be able to see this activity.
+8. Check you can indeed see the Historical records (which shows our previous transactions - then click on 'view record' for any system type transaction activity such as `AddAsset` or `AddParticipant` - as someone that is a Regulator, you should be able to see this activity.

-8. Next click 'view record' for a TRADE transaction- there's an issue - nothing happens.
+9. Next click 'view record' for a **TRADE** transaction- there's an issue - nothing happens.
 You (regulator) currently do not have authority (via ACLs) able to view the transaction record

-9. Switch identity back to 'admin' as good practice for rule changes.
+10. Switch identity back to 'admin' as good practice for rule changes.

-10. Add the following Regulator authorisation rule (insert the rule in the `permissions.acl` file at the top ):
+11. Add the following Regulator authorisation rule (insert the rule in the `permissions.acl` file at the top ):

 Rule: